 Interventions to mitigate these toxic exposures while protecting livelihoods have proven to be manageable, cost-effective, and eminently do-able.
 By partnering with and empowering local champions we clean up chemical and waste legacy toxic hotspots, prevent re-contamination and guard against future pollution.

-We have cleaned up toxins in over 110 locations that were affecting over 4.2 million people — 20% being children under six.
+We have cleaned up toxins in over 120 locations that were affecting almost 5 million people — 20% being children under six.
 These people will live longer, have less intellectual impairment, cancer and other diseases.